 1. First, take the microfiber cloth and pour a small amount of 99% Isopropyl Alcohol Solution on it.
 Be careful while handling the solution.
 Now, use the microfiber to scrub and clean the CPU’s surface area.

 This will leave you with a completely clean CPU surface.
 You should check for residual matter, but avoid touching the CPU directly.
-We cleaned the CPU before installing it on our motherboard, but we recommend you do this step if you are re-applying thermal compound on your CPU,
+We cleaned the CPU before installing it on our motherboard, but we recommend you do this step

 2. Now, apply the thermal paste in the center of the CPU’s top surface.
 We recommended using a pea-sized amount or think of it as a big blob if your CPU is bigger in size.
 Basically, if you have the new 13th-Gen Intel Raptor Lake and Ryzen 7000 CPUs, you should put twice as much thermal paste than normal to ensure their larger surface area is covered.